 The Concert Choir performs in two concerts each year and also provides the music for school liturgies throughout the year.
 The Concert Choir performs various styles of music ranging from classical to contemporary choral arrangements.
 The OLSH Concert Choir annually performs Christmas carols at the Pittsburgh International Airport and Allegheny County Courthouse.
 The Concert Choir also encourages student accompanists to play for performances.

 Instrumentalists can expand on their musical talents with the OLSH Concert Band.
 Playing a diverse repertoire of classic and modern pieces, students are challenged to grow in their individual skills and learn to play as a large ensemble.
 The Concert Band performs two concerts each year.
+Availability of this class is dependent on the number of students enrolled in it.

 Guitar is an elective course designed for students with no previous experience.
 Areas of concentration include correct posture/hand position, understanding and identifying the parts of the guitar, proper tuning, playing basic chords and single notes in first position, and learning the proper beginning strumming/picking styles.
 Students learn enough to play for enjoyment and to develop an interest in music.
 Guitar class sizes are kept small to allow for one-on-one instruction.